awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 ```

 **Cause**
 The client certificate has been revoked\.
-The connection hangs after trying to authenticate and is eventually reset from the server side\.
+The connection stops responding after trying to authenticate and is eventually reset from the server side\.

 **Solution**
 Request a new configuration file from your Client VPN administrator\.